DihedralG/HIA-Geodetic-Codex/README.md

 Location: Meadow House Observatory, Vermont<br>

 <b>Abstract</b> <br>
-This study presents a novel integration of archaeogeodesy, geomagnetism, and harmonic modeling to identify statistically significant patterns in the alignment of ancient human-constructed sites.
-Using a hybrid high-performance computing (HPC) and quantum concurrency approach—referred to as <b>Harmonic Intelligence (HI)</b>—we analyze over 1087 megalithic and pyramidal sites.
-Results demonstrate a statistically significant global pattern correlating site orientations to historical geomagnetic pole locations.
-The findings support a broader theoretical framework known as the Geodetic Codex, which posits that ancient civilizations encoded planetary-scale phenomena in architecture and landscape.
-Our analysis also introduces a new phenomenon: harmonic residue—a predictive anomaly in spatial statistics—opening doors for future archaeological discovery and deeper cultural understanding.<br>
+This article presents an interdisciplinary study integrating high-performance computing (HPC), advanced geodesy, and harmonic resonance theory to uncover statistically significant global architectural alignments.
+Leveraging Monte Carlo simulations and wave-phase concurrency frameworks, we demonstrate empirical clustering of megalithic and pyramidal sites along ancient pole vectors and harmonic geodetic axes.
+Central to this model is the identification of a 72.66°W longitudinal corridor, which links northern and southern hemisphere observatories in Vermont and Peru through a statistically improbable alignment pattern.
+We introduce the Geodetic Stability Equation G = v · h² , a nod to Einstein in our work constructing a quantifying harmonic resilience across stable polyhedral faces.
+This model suggests ancient awareness of planetary-scale cycles and structural resonances, potentially enabling predictive archaeology.
+All computational methods and findings are made openly available for replication, promoting a new standard of transparency and interdisciplinary inquiry in archaeoscience.<br>

 <b>1.
 Introduction</b><br>